oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-write-a-follow-up-email-after-an-outbound-call/rule.md

 These are the 5 things that you should include in your follow-up email:

-1. ​Record what was said in the conversation including:
+1. Record what was said in the conversation including:
     - the projects they are working on
-    - their priorities​
+    - their priorities
     - the technologies they are interested in
 2. When you will call them back
 3. Other relevant answers to questions in the script you are using.